a-kossakowski/pofat/README.md

 - **Adjustable Margins and Spacing**: Set horizontal and vertical spacing between images, as well as margins.
 - **Label Positioning**: Choose the position of labels on each figure in the panel.
 - **Panel Generation**: Generate and save the final image panel with the configured settings.

-## Prerequisites

-To run PoFAT, you need to have Python installed on your system along with the following libraries:
-- Tkinter (for the GUI)
-- Pillow (PIL; Python Imaging Library, for image processing)

 ## Getting Started